Random Coding Error Exponents for the Two-User Interference Channel: Proofs of Main Results

 This term can be analyzed as before, but, we claim that it is actually larger than the fourth term at the r.h.s. of \eqref{Last3Prob}, and thus, essentially, does not affect the minimum in \eqref{Last3Prob}.
-Indeed, recall that the fourth term is given by
+Indeed, recall that the fourth term is given by \eqref{lastProRightfin}, shown at the top of page~\pageref{lastProRightfin},